1.

 The two men watched each other.

 “Yes.
-What are you saying Vincent?”
+What are you saying?”

-“What are you saying?”/“Did you put something in his drink?”
+“What?”/“Did you put something in his drink?”

-A face (Gabriel’s, perhaps, though he was at this point lost to his body) grown flat and emotionless, mumbling in a voice which was barely audible, said again that “Jonas has a stomach bug” and swiftly left the bathroom with stinging tears.
+The pair stood in silence, Gabriel could see a blank fury in Walter’s eyes.
+A face (Gabriel’s, perhaps, though he was at this point lost to his body) grown flat and emotionless, mumbling in a voice which was barely audible, said finally that “Jonas has a stomach bug” and swiftly left the room.

 4.